Internship & Seminar – syllabus

 (ITRN 3005 / 5 Credits)

-This seminar is an eight-week course that offers students the opportunity to complete an internship with a Belgrade civil society organization, local community organization, or research organization.
-The aim of this internship is to enable students to gain valuable experience and enhance their skills in a career field and professional environment related to the topics studied at the program, including peace and conflict studies, transitional justice, human rights, and refugee studies.
+This seminar consists of an eight-week internship with a local community organization, research organization, business, government agency, or international NGO.
+The aim of an internship is to enable students to gain valuable experience and enhance their skills in a career field/professional environment related to the core program themes.

-SIT will use its extensive network in Serbia to facilitate internship placements for students.
-The organization and the student’s internship activities, including the Internship Learning Agreement, is set by the program, and must be approved by SIT’s Academic Director.
+SIT will use its extensive network to facilitate an internship placement for students where interviews may be required.
+The organization and the student’s internship activities, including the Internship Learning Agreement, must be approved by SIT’s Academic Director.
 SIT will maintain oversight over internship placements in line with SIT academic policies and student health and security guidelines.
-Ultimately, each student will need to take responsibility for making optimal use of their time, the resources available at the organization and to be proactive in engaging with local experts to achieve internship objectives.
-More so, each student will be responsible to maintain ongoing communication with their mentor placed by the organization and the SIT internship coordinator.
-Students will attend weekly reflection sessions to review the progress of the internship, learning associated with the internship experience, and to draw out broader issues related to program themes, positionality, culture and ethics in the context of the internship.
+Ultimately, each student will need to take responsibility for making optimal use of resources available at the organization and to be proactive in engaging with local experts to achieve internship objectives.
+Regular reflection and assessment meetings are held with the Academic Director or internship coordinator to review the progress of the internship, learning associated with the internship experience, and to draw out broader issues related to program themes, positionality, culture and ethics in the context of the internship.

 Modules will be implemented at weekly reflection meetings.
 Discussion and reflection sessions take place on a weekly basis.
 Students are expected to discuss experiences in the internship, reflect on the professional learning process, and respond to any prompts assigned by the internship instructor.
 These discussion and reflection sessions are key elements for personal, academic, and professional development during the internship.